Theological Themes in Job

 Life after death

 Like most of the Old Testament, Job does not have a strong belief that there is a life for individuals after this life that we can see.
 Job’s big problem with God’s justice is that good people suffer in this life, wicked people prosper, and there is nothing after we die to make right what was an injustice in this life.
 In two places, Job seems temporarily to break through this skepticism.
 He sees the rebirth of a tree stump when watered and wonders why humans cannot be so revived (14:7-17).
-He hopes that a redeemerA redeemer is someone who literally buys back, wins back, or frees from distress.
+He also hopes and believes that a redeemerA redeemer is someone who literally buys back, wins back, or frees from distress.
 The Hebrew term for redeemer (go’el) means to deliver or rescue.
-It may be a person or God who performs the act of redemption. will vindicate his good name and that he will see it, even if he has already died (19:23-27).
+It may be a person or God who performs the act of redemption.
+More will vindicate his good name and that he will see it, even if he has already died (19:23-27).
+Though these passages do not exhibit a full-fledged belief in resurrection, they do contribute to a trajectory in the Old Testament that leads to the doctrine of the resurrection of the dead in both Judaism and Christianity.

 Retribution

 Throughout the Bible there is a strong connection between sin and suffering.
-Many biblical narratives (such as the downfall of the nation of Judah) point to the sin of the people as the reason for their trouble.
-Sinful behavior does have consequences, but, as shown in the book of Job, not all suffering should be understood as the result of the sufferer’s sin.
+Many biblical narratives (such as the story of the downfall of the nation of JudahJudah was the name of Jacob’s fourth son and one of the 12 tribes.
+More) point to the sin of the people as the reason for their trouble (2 Kings 22:15-17; IsaiahIsaiah, son of Amoz, who prophesied in Jerusalem, is included among the prophets of the eighth century BCE (along with Amos, Hosea, and Micah)–preachers who boldly proclaimed God’s word of judgment against the economic, social, and religious disorders of their time.
+More 40:1-2; JeremiahProphet who condemned Judah’s infidelity to God, warned of Babylonian conquest, and promised a new covenant.
+More 22:1-9).
+Sinful behavior does have consequences, but, as shown in the Book of Job, not all suffering should be understood as the result of the sufferer’s sin.

 Sinful nature of all humans

 Job is a tough problem for those who think of suffering as retribution for one’s sins.
-Job is, obviously, a good man, and there are many worse sinners around.
+Job is, obviously, a good man, and yet he suffers.
 Eliphaz, in particular, solves this problem by declaring his low estimation of all humans (see 4:17-19 and 15:14-16).
 Since all are sinners, no one can claim to be innocent and immune from suffering as a consequence of sinful behavior.
-This idea does not explain why some suffer and others do not.
+This idea does not explain, however, why some suffer and others do not.

 Speaking the truth

 Job urges his friends to speak the truth about God and human sin.
 He is convinced that they are so desperate to defend God’s good name that they are willing to tell lies about Job (13:1-12), thus making what looks like an injustice against Job into an example of God’s justice.
+Job is vindicated when God, at the end of the book, chastises the friends for not speaking rightly about God or to God (42:7-9).
 Pious words about God that gloss over the reality of earth’s turmoil and pain are not helpful to the sufferer.
 Suppression of lament is all too common among religious folk.

 Trust

-The usual understanding of Job 42:1-6 is that Job now accepts his limits, turns away from his earlier angry statements about God, and puts his trust back on the one and only God.
-For many, in times of suffering, it is hard to continue to trust in a good, powerful, gracious God when there seems to be little evidence that God has heard and acted on one’s behalf.
+The usual understanding of Job 42:1-6 is that Job now accepts his limits, turns away from his earlier angry statements about God, and puts his trust back in the one and only God.
+For many, in times of suffering, it is hard to continue to trust in a good, powerful, gracious God.
 Job’s trust seems to be renewed when God addresses him directly.
+For present day believers, trust in God may be renewed through an encounter with God in worship, Scripture, creation, and/or in a community of faith.